 Make a Complaint

 On 17 June 2016, the FRC became the 'competent authority' for audit in the UK under new legislation which came into force following the EU Audit Regulation and Directive.
+We also undertake some oversight activity in relation to the accountancy and actuarial professions, by arrangement with their respective professional bodies.

 The role of the FRC